- The report highlights a number of potential benefits of using safety cases in healthcare, including:

 This report presents the results of a study that reviewed the use of safety cases in six safety-critical industries, as well as the emerging use of safety cases in healthcare.
-Details of these reviews are available in the supplements to the report.

 The aims of the study were to describe safety case use in other industries, to make pragmatic recommendations for the adoption of safety cases in healthcare and to outline possible healthcare application scenarios.